 Men's Basketball vs. Boston College (by Matt Riley)

-McKay arrived in Charlottesville after 13 seasons as a Division I head coach.
-Prior to his two years at Liberty (2007-09), he spent five seasons at New Mexico, two at Oregon State, two at Colorado State and two at Portland State.
-During his tenure as a head coach, McKay accumulated over 200 career victories (204-186).
+McKay came to UVa with 13 years of Division I head coaching experience.
+Prior to his two years at Liberty (2007-09), McKay spent five seasons at New Mexico, two at Oregon State, two at Colorado State and two at Portland State.
+Over his career as a head coach, McKay's teams posted a record of 204-186.

-In 2008-09, McKay led Liberty to one of its most successful seasons in school history.
-The Flames went 23-12, tying the school record for wins in a Division I season and reaching the quarterfinals of the inaugural CollegeInsider.com postseason tournament.
+In 2008-09, McKay led Liberty to one of the most successful seasons in school history.
+The Flames were 23-12, tying the school record for wins in a Division I season and reaching the quarterfinals of the inaugural CollegeInsider.com Postseason Tournament.
 A key to the program's success was a group of freshmen that comprised McKay's first recruiting class at the school.
-It was the first Liberty recruiting class to be ranked in the top 50 nationally and was highlighted by Seth Curry, the nation's top freshman scorer at 20.2 points per game.
+It was the first Liberty recruiting class to be ranked in the top 50 nationally and was highlighted by Seth Curry, the nation's top freshman scorer at 20.2 ppg.

 A 1987 graduate of Seattle Pacific where he played basketball, McKay began his coaching career as a graduate assistant at Washington in 1988.
 He also served as an assistant coach at Queens College in North Carolina (1989-90), Seattle Pacific (1990-91), Bradley (1991-93) and Washington (1993-95).

-McKay and his wife, Julie, have been married for 23 years and have three children - a daughter, Ellie, and two sons, Luke and Gabriel.
+McKay and his wife, Julie, have three children - a daughter, Ellie, and two sons, Luke and Gabriel.